harmony-one/h/progress/alaina-furstenberg.md

-2024-02-21 Fri: Harmony community update.
-Bonkbot testing insights:
+2024-02-24 Mon:

+---

+2024-02-23 Sun:

+2024-02-22 Sat:

+2024-02-21 Fri: Harmony community update + [summary tweet](https://x.com/harmonyprotocol/status/1893045645285769527).
+Bonkbot testing insights: The telegram feature of pasting a pump.fun link to buy a token is very simple and intuitive.
+I believe this feature would integrate well into ONE Bot on harmony upon the release of pump.one.
+Bonkbot's error messaging could be improved for simplicity.
+If a token transaction fails, there isn't ample messaging to explain why.
+Bonkbot is very text heavy as well.
+Simplicity could be improved by categorizing the information better.

 2024-02-20 Thu: Sync with Amanda and Li, discussed the portfolio rebalancer and my task to test a variety of cross chain swaps.
-Tested cross chain swaps like coinrule and bonkbot.
-Announcement on X of Ledger update.
+Tested cross chain swaps like coinrule.
+Coinrule Insights: [Announcement on X](https://x.com/harmonyprotocol/status/1892661322992779320) of Ledger update.

 2024-02-19 Wed: Animation of pump.one teaser + [teaser tweet](https://x.com/harmonyprotocol/status/1892348425905021359).
 Testing of crosschain swaps on UniswapX + Li.Fi.
 Sync with Frank on spreadsheet design.